hidrain/hidrain/README.md

 ##### 👨‍💻 Open to work!

-🇲🇪 I live in Budva, Montenegro, but I have a Lithuanian citizenship and am eligible to work in Europe Union!
+🇲🇪 I live in Novi Sad, Serbia, but I have a Lithuanian citizenship and am eligible to work in Europe Union!
 I can also work remotely for companies worldwide! 🌎

 📫 How to reach me: